sam-nayak/sam-nayak.github.io/_posts/2020-06-20-tmvotetas.md

 ---
 layout: post
 title:  TrackMania and a vote for publishing tool to create assisted runs
 date:   2020-06-20 23:00:13 +0200
-permalink: tmvotetas
 ---

 ### Introduction